 Now you should have the current ownCloud running with docker-compose.
-Please note that the container will automatically run occ upgrade when starting up.
+Note that the container will automatically run occ upgrade when starting up.
 If you notice the container starting over and over again, you can check the update log with the following command:

-sudo docker-compose logs --timestamp owncloud
+docker-compose logs --timestamp owncloud